IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 </tbody>
 </table>

-### Tranformation Rules Auto-Generation Properties
+### Transformation Rules Auto-Generation Properties

 For configurations where the **transform_rules_source** property is set to 3 (auto-generation), the following properties can be used to control the auto-generation of transformation rules: